pydanny/pydanny-event-notes/PyConPL2012/five_years_of_pycon_pl.rst

 * October 8-10 in Ustron
 * A little bit earlier so we could miss the snow storm
 * The weather was beautiful!
+* So nice that people wore short sleeves outside!
+* Armin Ronacher was our guest speaker

+    * Jinja2
+    * Flask